binkley/homebrewery-files/witch.md

 As a reaction when a creature you can see within 60 feet makes a **D20 Test**, you can impose **disadvantage** on that roll.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-\page

 # New Spells

-The Witch has spells exclusive to them unless some Bard picks them up.

 ### Harsh Glare
 _(Cantrip enchantment)_ {font-size:larger} <br>